Amolith/willow/README.md

 [cgit]: https://git.zx2c4.com/cgit/
 [stagit]: https://codemadness.org/stagit.html

-**Willow** exists because decentralisation, as wonderful as it is, does have some pain points.
+It exists because decentralisation, as wonderful as it is, does have some pain points.
 One piece of software is on GitHub, another piece is on GitLab, one on Bitbucket, a fourth on [SourceHut], a fifth on the developer's self-hosted Forgejo instance.
 The capabilities of each platform can differ as well, making the problem even more difficult to solve.
 Forgejo and GitHub have RSS feeds that notify you of releases as well as APIs.
 SourceHut has firehose RSS feeds that notify you of _all_ activity in the repo plus an APIs.
 GitLab only has an API.
 Some release announcements might be on the developer's personal blog.
 Sometimes there's a CVE announcement prior to a release and those get published on a different platform entirely.

 [SourceHut]: https://sourcehut.org/

-**Willow** brings all that scattered information under one roof by supporting both RSS and one of the _very_ few things all the forges have in common: their **V**ersion **C**ontrol **S**ystem.
+Willow brings all that scattered information under one roof by supporting both RSS and one of the _very_ few things all the forges have in common: their **V**ersion **C**ontrol **S**ystem.
 At the moment, [Git] is the _only_ supported VCS, but we're definitely interested in adding support for Pijul, Fossil, Mercurial, and potentially others.